quickapps/cms/plugins/Eav/README.rst

 Accesing cached values
 ^^^^^^^^^^^^^^^^^^^^^^

-After cache has been enabled, you can access EAV values as follow:
+After cache has been enabled, you can access cached EAV values as follow:

 .. code:: php